agavitalis/library-api-template/README.md

 ## About

-A simple library API illustrating how to implement rate limiting using the Laravel Trottle Middleware and Kinsta technologies:
+A simple library API template for illustrating how to implement rate limiting using the Laravel Trottle Middleware and Kinsta technologies:

 ## Application Requirements